ucsf-wynton/wynton-website-hpc/docs/about/wynton-phi.md

 * Wynton PHI does not support data transfers using Globus yet since the configuration of 2-factor authentication in Globus is still in progress.
 * Currently we can only onboard UCSF staff and UCSF affiliates who have a UCSF ID.
 We are updating our ServiceNow onboarding process to allow creating Wynton PHI accounts for non-UCSF research collaborators with approval from the PHI project's PI.

 Also - as with any new system in place, we are sure there will be other things to be fine-tuned.
-So, please reach out to us using <a href="https://wynton.ucsf.edu/hpc/support/index.html">these support channels</a> for any help you need, or any feedback you have to improve our service.
+So, please reach out to us using [these support channels]({{ '/support/index.html' | relative_url }}) for any help you need, or any feedback you have to improve our service.

 ## Other options at UCSF to work with PHI data